-2016 PA 342 among other things, established a renewable portfolio standards goal of 35% by 2025 (with lower targets during intervening years), and generally maintains the 10% choice cap (with exceptions) but requires alternative electric providers to prove their ability to serve customers.
-2016 PA 342 also made changes to the customer choice program and energy waste reduction plans.
+2016 Public Act 342 among other things, established a renewable portfolio standards goal of 35% by 2025 (with lower targets during intervening years), and generally maintains the 10% choice cap (with exceptions) but requires alternative electric providers to prove their ability to serve customers.
+2016 Public Act 342 also made changes to the customer choice program and energy waste reduction plans.
 Utilities, including municipally-owned electric utilities must file voluntary green pricing programs.
-2016 PA 342 also makes Energy Optimization plans effective as Energy Waste Reduction ("EWR") plans, which are subject to review every two years and are subject to reporting requirements.
+2016 Public Act 342 also makes Energy Optimization plans effective as Energy Waste Reduction ("EWR") plans, which are subject to review every two years and are subject to reporting requirements.
 The amended law allows municipally owned electric utilities to design and administer EWR plans in a manner consistent with the administrative changes approved in prior Michigan Public Service Commission orders.
 The MAG and any customer of a municipally owned electric utility may commence a civil action for injunctive relief against the municipally owned electric utility if the municipally owned electric utility or cooperative electric utility fails to meet the applicable EWR requirements.
 No action can be filed unless the MAG or customer has given the municipally owned electric utility at least 60 days' written notice of the intent to sue, the basis for the suit, and the relief sought.
 Within 30 days of receiving the notice, the municipally owned electric utility and the MAG or customer must meet and make a good-faith attempt to determine if there is a credible basis for the action.
 The municipally owned electric utility must take all reasonable and prudent steps necessary to comply with the applicable requirements within 90 days after the meeting if there is a credible basis for the action.
 If the parties do not agree as to whether there is a credible basis for the action, the MAG or customer may proceed to file the suit.

-In December 2018, the Michigan Legislature passed three bills HB 6428, HB 6429, and HB 6430, which will limit the circumstances under which an existing customer may switch from taking electric service from a public utility to a municipal utility and vice versa.
+In December 2018, the Michigan Legislature enacted 2018 Public Acts 515 through 517, which limit the circumstances under which an existing customer may switch from taking electric service from a public utility to a municipal utility and vice versa.
 The bills define an existing customer as any structure or facility that has received electric service within the past three years.
-The restrictions in the bills apply in cases where the electric service is being delivered by a municipal utility to customers outside the city that is operating the municipal utility or where service is being delivered to customers within such a city by a utility that is not the municipal utility.
-The bills have passed both chambers of the Michigan Legislature and will become effective immediately upon the Governor's signature.
+The restrictions in the bills apply in cases where the electric service would be delivered by a municipal utility to customers outside the municipality or where service is being delivered to customers within such a municipality by a utility that is not the municipal utility.